AGENTS

 ## How it works

-Define flags in configuration:
+Configure flags in `extension.config.*`:

 * `browser..browserFlags`